frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/gangrene.md

 > Over time, dry gangrene may develop into wet gangrene if an infection develops in the dead tissues.
 > The affected body part is irreversibly damaged and should be amputated to prevent sepsis."_

-**Causes**: A lack of blood supply to a body part, often due to a [tourniquet](/docs/wiki/medical-devices.md#tourniquet) that has been applied for too long or other conditions that restrict blood flow.

-**Effects**: The affected body part will become dry, shrunken, and dark reddish-black, and may eventually fall off if not removed surgically.
-Dry gangrene may progress to [wet gangrene](#wet-gangrene) if an infection develops in the dead tissues.

 ```mermaid
 ---
 config: